sedflix/unsacmt/README.md

 # Unsupervised Sentiment Analysis for Code-mixed Data

 We use embeddings techniques like MUSE, LASER, XLM, MutltiBPEemd, fasttext to efficiently transfer knowledge from monolingual test to code-mix text for sentiment analysis of code-mixed text.
+More information about the methods tried here can be found in [here](https://arxiv.org/pdf/2001.11384.pdf).

 ## Environment